self-bench/-9793055367/README.md

 ## License

-This project is licensed under the same terms as the original self-bench repository.
+This project is licensed under the same terms as the original McGill-NLP/diffusion-itm repository, upon which it builds.
+Please refer to their license for more details.

+## Original Work Attribution

+This project builds upon the work from the McGill-NLP/diffusion-itm repository.
+We gratefully acknowledge their contributions to the field.

+Please find the original repository here: [https://github.com/McGill-NLP/diffusion-itm](https://github.com/McGill-NLP/diffusion-itm)